Mou Zongsan: Biography

 Mou Zongsan was born into the family of an innkeeper in Qixia, Shandong.
 He went to Peking University for college prep (1927) and undergraduate courses (1929).
 During that time he became a follower of Xiong Shili, author of the New Treatise on Consciousness-only and soon to be the most eminent philosopher in China until supplanted by Mou himself.
 After graduating in 1933, Mou moved around the country working as a secondary school teacher and a faculty member at different universities.
 In 1949 he followed the Nationalist government to Taiwan.
 His student at Tunghai University was Tu Weiming.
 In 1960 he moved to Hong Kong and eventually took up a post at New Asia College in Hong Kong (now part of the Chinese University of Hong Kong) and helped found New Asia Middle School.
 During the last two decades of his life Mou was something of an intellectual celebrity.
 He lectured frequently on Confucian, Buddhist, Daoist, and Kantian philosophy at Hong Kong University, National Taiwan Normal University, and National Taiwan University.
 He died in Taipei in 1995, leaving dozens of disciples in top academic jobs in Taiwan and Hong Kong.

 Works

 Mou's complete works contains more than 30 volumes written over about 60 years.
 In religious studies and philosophy programs, attention is paid mostly to his production in his last 30 years.
 These can be divided into histories of Chinese philosophy and philosophic treatises.

 Histories of philosophy

 Physical Nature and Speculative Reason 才性與玄理 (1963).
 This is Mou's main treatise on "Neo-Daoism" or xuanxue 玄學.
-It is an analysis of intellectual developments of the Wei-Jin dynasties (220-420 AD), said to set the agenda for much of later Chinese philosophy and anticipate the developments in Buddhist philosophy later understood by Mou as a pattern underlying the main line of Song-Ming Confucianism.
+It is an analysis of intellectual developments of the Wei-Jin dynasties (220-420 CE), said to set the agenda for much of later Chinese philosophy and anticipate the developments in Buddhist philosophy later understood by Mou as a pattern underlying the main line of Song-Ming Confucianism.